AnalDestroyer666/rms-open-letter.github.io/index.md

 1. Zeltzin Rodríguez
 1. Zvi Gilboa
 <!-- Do not add your name to the bottom, it needs adding in alphabetical order above -->
-The census of idiots is over, you can disperse
+The census of idiots is over, everyone can disperse